 Isolate ('protect') this channel or selected parameters from the effects of snapshot recall or Show recall.

 The [ISO buttons are found on the console channel strips.

-This function requires the GLOBAL FILTER parameter set to 'On' (default) in the Snapshot settings screen.
 Isolate whole channels by pressing that channel's [ISO] button.
-Isolate sections, processing blocks, and so on by holding an [ISO] key down and selecting those blocks/sections.
+Isolate sections, processing blocks, and so on by holding an [ISO] key down and selecting those blocks/ sections.
 Any isolated channel or selection will not be affected by the RECALL of a snapshot from the cue list.

-If you have 'LOAD ISO WITH SHOW' (Snapshot Set-up) set to 'No' then your selections will also be isolated from a Show load.
+If you have 'LOAD ISO WITH SHOW' (Snapshot Setup) set to 'No' then your selections will also be isolated from a Show load.
 See the Snapshots Filtering And Isolation section below for more information.
-In addition to it's usefulness in performance, the ISO function can also be useful for updating snapshots with new settings.
+In addition to its usefulness in performance, the ISO function can also be useful for updating snapshots with new settings.
 For example, you could update a channel's EQ settings, isolate it, then recall cues and 'UPDATE CUE' with the new settings.